neovibrant/ubuntu-dual-boot-encrypted/README.md

 After installation, choose to continue to use Ubuntu, don't restart.
 This part is essential because you need to tell Ubuntu how to boot from the encrypted partiotion and make it ask for the encryption password at startup.

-OPen the Terminal again and go into super user mode
+Open the Terminal again and go into super user mode

 ```
 sudo su
 ```

 You will need the UUID generated for your LUKS partition.
-This is the `7a09c...` value.
+This is the `7a09c...` value (without the `luks-` prefix).
 To verify it, type `blkid` and inspect the UUID value next to the LUKS partition.

 Next, get into a chroot in the newly installed system.
-The commands below mount our decrypted partitions into `/target`.
+The commands below mount the decrypted partitions into `/target`.

 Make sure to replace `/dev/nvme0n1p5` with whatever your `/boot` partition is (the one with 1800 MB).